AleT-Cig/evalita-sardistance/README.md

 4. Please note that the test set consists of \(1,110\) tweets, so you can double check that your files are complete by verifying that you have the correct number of lines.

+5. Please also remember to compile the following google form: https://forms.gle/kqM9mR8D3jSZzFCz7 -- We kindly ask you to fill in the questionnaire about the system you submitted to our task.
+With this information, we hope to produce a more complete and interesting final report, and to highlight the prominent features of all the systems.

 Submission format
 =================